A Program of Hope

-“Dr. Sugarbaker and the IMP team have saved my life, and I hope I am able to pay it forward.”
+“The IMP team has saved my life, and I hope I am able to pay it forward.”

 “The IMP team is like family when you are far from home, and they even make you feel a little bit like you are at home, in a way.
 They seem to miraculously appear just when you need them.”

 “The best thing about this journey is to know how many good friends and family we have – people who were willing to do everything they could to help out.”